AdguardTeam/KnowledgeBaseVPN/docs/general/vpn-issues.md

 - Always make sure that you are using the latest version of AdGuard VPN, as updates typically include vital fixes and enhancements.

-- Use AdGuard VPN’s full apps instead of browser extensions for a more robust and stable connection.
+- Use AdGuard VPN’s full-fledged apps instead of browser extensions for a more robust and stable connection.

 - If you encounter problems connecting to a particular location, try connecting to an alternative one.
 If all locations fail to respond, restart the app to refresh the server list.